social media strategist playbook

 Hence, you need to monitor competitors and ensure they're at the same level with you or that you are above them in terms of strategy.

-1.5.
 Monitor brand mentions

 A social media strategist's roles cut across customer care and PR in the digital space.
+Thatโ€™s why you should be monitoring brand mentions in a bid to ensure you're creating a buzz among social media users.

-After all, social media can be very toxic, and a campaign can end up eliciting very negative reactions.
+After all, social media can be very toxic, and a campaign can end up eliciting negative reactions.

-1.9.
-Work in a multidisciplinary team
+Collaborate with a multidisciplinary team

-We were talking earlier about the fact that a social media strategist needs to wear a lot of hats.
-Well, if you are not doing all the job, then you need to closely work with your team to manage the entire process of developing a campaign.
+Well, if you are not doing all the jobs, then you need to closely work with your team to manage the entire process of developing a campaign.

-In case you are a solo rider in your organization, it’s essential to consult with other experts.
+In case you are a solo rider in your organization, itโ€™s essential to consult with other experts.

 A lot goes into strategizing and executing campaigns and when one ingredient is left out or overused, a lot could go wrong.